XIVStats/XIVStats-Gatherer-Java/README.md

     - A record of all debug logging generated during the gathering run
 - ```progress.log```
     - A simple per-character result log to enable tracking of progress
-    - Note: A characters are threaded, there is no guarantee the characters will be presented in this log in logical order
+    - _Note: As characters are threaded, there is no guarantee the characters will be presented in this log in sequential order_

 Logs are currently overwritten with each run, so in the even you wish to save a log file, please re-name or copy the desired file for later review.